-Elijah came at a time of a great deal of trouble in Israel, a lot of evil to overcome; and they had at that time, probably as bad if not the worst king that Israel the ten northern tribes had.
-But, this was about one hundred and fifty years before Israel actually fell and became the ten lost tribes.
+Elijah came at a time of a great deal of trouble in Israel, a lot of evil to overcome; and they had at that time probably as bad, if not the worst king, than the ten northern tribes had.
+But this was about one hundred and fifty years before Israel actually fell and became the "ten lost tribes."
 God was beginning to make a powerful witness before that fall and scattering would occur.

-This was Elijah's work: it was to reveal the true God to Israel in a time of rising national crisis, giving people the opportunity to repent.
+This was Elijah's work: It was to reveal the true God to Israel in a time of rising national crisis, giving people the opportunity to repent.
 Notice Elijah says disturbing things which Ahab recognized.
-Brethren, we have to understand that people, human nature likes to feel comfortable, at ease with themselves, even in moral mediocrity, deceiving themselves as well as deceiving others.
+Brethren, we have to understand that people's human nature likes to feel comfortable—at ease—with themselves, even in moral mediocrity, deceiving themselves as well as deceiving others.

 That will not work, Jesus said very clearly that every Kingdom divided against itself is brought to desolation.
 He also said right in the Sermon on the Mount, that no man can serve two masters.
 We have to understand that our Lord God is not a God whose favor is bought with crumbs.

 That is the prophet’s job—to clarify that before the people.
-I am sure that the two witnesses are going to do that, and they are going to lose their life because of that.
-They are going to sanctify God and His truth and His purpose before the people and it is going to kill them.
+I am sure that the two witnesses are going to do that, and they are going to lose their lives because of that.
+They are going to sanctify God and His truth and His purpose before the people, and it is going to kill them.

 That is why Jerusalem, standing for the entire nation, killed almost every prophet.
 They could not stand the trouble that he was bringing into their minds.
 He was not stoning them or anything; the truth eventually got to them, and in order to get rid of the truth, you kill the one who is speaking for God.
 It is a natural human reaction.